Wildfires threaten thousands of homes in Southern California

-LOS ANGELES (Reuters) - Two wildfires burning in parched forestland east of Los Angeles threatened thousands of structures on Friday as crews battled to contain the blazes before shifts in the wind pushed them into new territory, officials said.
+LOS ANGELES (Reuters) - Two wildfires burning in parched forestland east of Los Angeles were threatening thousands of structures on Friday as crews battled to contain the blazes before shifts in the wind push them into new territory, officials said.

-Mandatory evacuation orders for about a half-dozen communities in the San Bernardino mountains remained in effect on Friday, according to the U.S. Forest Service.
+Mandatory evacuation orders for about a half-dozen communities in the San Bernardino National Forest remained in effect on Friday, according to the U.S. Forest Service.
 Other evacuation orders could be issued if the fires continued to expand, it said.

-The larger of the two blazes in Southern California, the Lake fire, had grown to 29,813 acres on Friday and was 19 percent contained, according to the fire-tracking website InciWeb, which gathers information from multiple agencies.
+The larger of the two blazes in Southern California, the Lake fire, had grown to 29,813 acres by early Friday and was 19 percent contained, according to the fire-tracking website InciWeb, which gathers information from multiple agencies.

-A chance of thunderstorms in the area on Sunday and Monday could help dampen some hot spots, while lightning strikes could spark new blazes and gusts of wind could expand the existing blazes, the U.S. Forest Service said.

-More than 7,300 homes and structures were threatened and four firefighters have been injured, officials said.
+More than 7,300 homes and structures were threatened and four firefighters have been injured battling the blaze, officials said.

 A much smaller fire, the Sterling fire, was burning near the city of San Bernardino, the U.S. Forest Service said.

 Work containing that blaze was temporarily halted on Thursday because of a civilian drone aircraft in the area, InciWeb reported.
-On Wednesday, a plane that was to drop retardant near the Lake fire had to abort the plan due to drone activity, it said.

-Firefighters warned that it was illegal to fly drones in restricted airspace near wildfires.
+Firefighters have asked that people not operate drones near the fire containment operations.

 In Alaska, about 300 separate wildfires were burning across the state, marking an unusually early and busy start to its wildfire season, according to the Alaska Interagency Coordination Center.